-In a world where preparedness and health protection are of vital importance, YourAirTest has forecasted and assessed the potential impact of accidents at five nuclear power plants in Ukraine.
-We use CZ-170 as the basis for modeling, which is done using Calpuff with our weather forecast generated by AI YAT-Meteo.
+We use Cesium, Cs-137 as the basis for the modeling, which is performed using Calpuff with our weather forecast generated by AI YAT-Meteo.
 Radioactivity is measured in becquerels (Bq), which reflects the number of decays per unit of time, and in microsieverts (µSv), which shows the level of radiation dose received by the human body.

 Our endeavor involves creating a predictive system to model the consequences of a missile's impact on one of the potential nuclear power reactors in Ukraine.